denisecase/datafun-04-jupyter/README.md

 Make sure Jupyter is installed and working in your project virtual environment.
 Document the process and commands you used in your README.md.

-For example, set up Jupyter using VS Code:
+For example, to set up Jupyter using **VS Code**:

 1. Install the Jupyter Extension: If not already installed, add the Jupyter extension to VS Code.
 This extension provides rich support for working with Jupyter notebooks.
-2. Open the Project Folder: Open your project folder in VS Code.
+2. Open the Project Folder: Open your root project repository folder in VS Code.
+(Usually in your Documents folder.)
 3. Select the Python Interpreter: From the command palette (Ctrl+Shift+P), select "Python: Select Interpreter" and choose the interpreter from your virtual environment.

-Then create, open, and start a new notebook:
+Then create, open, and start a new notebook in your root project repository folder:

-1. Create the Notebook: In the VS Code Explorer, create a new file e.g., yourname_eda.ipynb.
+1. Create the Notebook: In the VS Code Explorer, create a new file i.e., yourname_eda.ipynb.
 Ensure it has a .ipynb extension.
-2. Open the Notebook: Double-click the notebook file to open it in the notebook editor.
+2. Verify your new notebook is open for editing.
+If needed, view the project files in VS Code Explorer and double-click the notebook file to open it for editing.
 3. Add a Markdown cell at the top of your notebook with a title, author, date and the purpose of the project.

 ### 3. Import Dependencies